 Finding a high loan to value mortgage

-Although most lenders have pulled high loan to value lending there are still some 5% deals to be had.
-However, these tend to be guarantor deals which requires parents or grandparents to secure their child’s mortgage against their home or put their money into a fixed-term account.
+Although most lenders withdrew their mortgage deals during the pandemic, many of them have reintroduced some fantastic deals with low rates making home ownership affordable for first time buyers.
+If affordability is still an issue, then you could consider a guarantor mortgage whereby your parents or grandparents will secure your mortgage against their home or put their money into a fixed-term account.
 Be aware that your family member’s cash, or property is at risk.
 Talk to a mortgage broker to find out what these deals involved and whether you are eligible.

 House builders often have incentives such as free fixtures and fittings, stamp duty bills and legal fees.

 Pool resources with friends or family